 The IUCN Red List is widely recognised as the most authoritative and objective system for classifying species by their risk of extinction (see, e.g. Regan et al. 2005, de Grammont and Cuarón, 2006, Rodrigues et al. 2006).
 It uses quantitative criteria based on population size, rate of decline, and area of distribution to assign species to categories of relative extinction risk (IUCN 2001).
 The criteria are clear and comprehensive but are sufficiently flexible to deal with uncertainty (Akçakaya et al. 2000).
 The assessments are not simply based on expert opinion; they must be supported with detailed documentation of the best available data, with justifications, sources, and estimates of uncertainty and data quality (IUCN 2008).
 Red List Authorities (e.g. BirdLife International for birds) are appointed to organise independent scientific review and to ensure consistent categorisation between species, groups, and assessments.
 A Red List Standards and Petitions Subcommittee monitors the process and resolves challenges and disputes to listings.
-A coordinated global program is overseen by partner organisations including the IUCN Species Survival Commission, BirdLife International, NatureServe, and the Center for Applied Biodiversity Science at Conservation International.
+A coordinated global program is overseen by partner organisations including the IUCN Species Survival Commission, BirdLife International, NatureServe, Conservation International and a number of other non-governmental organisations and academic institutions.